geseib/tgwwalk/2.singleaccount/README.md

 # 2. Transit Gateway Setup and VPN to Datacenter

-Using a predefined CloudFormation template, we will deploy a Simulated Datacenter in a VPC, as well as several VPC for our Non-production, Production, and Shared Services environments.
+Using a predefined CloudFormation template, we will deploy a Router into the Simulated Datacenter VPC, as well as the Transit Gateway.

 ![Specify Details Screenshot](../images/hybrid-tgw-diagram.png)

-### 1. Create Transit Gateway and Datacenter Router
+## 1. Create Transit Gateway and Datacenter Router

 We now are ready to start our connectivity and routing policy.
 Run CloudFormation template 2.tgw-csr.yaml to deploy the Transit Gateway, route Tables, and the Datacenter Router (Cisco CSR).